 Sometimes, it’s normal to experience fatigue during the day.
 Maybe you’ve been working late to hit a big project deadline or you’re caring for young children.
 But what if you remove those factors from the picture and you’re still chronically tired?
 It’s possible that a condition called obstructive sleep apnea is robbing you of quality sleep, leaving you drowsy during the day.

 Sleep apnea is a common but potentially dangerous sleep disorder, marked by “episodes” of breathing disruptions throughout the night.
 Excessive snoring that wakes you or your partner is a common symptom of obstructive sleep apnea.
 It’s usually what compels people to get tested for the condition.

-If you’ve been unsuccessfully trying to determine the cause of your tiredness, consult with the experts at the TMJ And Sleep Dentistry Center of Central Kentucky.
+If you’ve been unsuccessfully trying to determine the cause of your tiredness, consult with the experts at Sleep Better Lexington.
 You’ll receive specialized care to help you get an accurate diagnosis and prompt treatment for obstructive sleep apnea — so you can get back to the good night’s rest you deserve!

 How Does Obstructive Sleep Apnea Interfere With Quality Sleep?

 When you have obstructive sleep apnea, your sleep is interrupted dozens of times a night when your airway periodically becomes partially or completely blocked.
 Oftentimes, your tongue falls to the back of your mouth when you’re lying down, or the tissue toward the back of your throat collapses in.
 This prevents you from getting the oxygen you need.

 Most of these episodes are brief and some end with the sleeper jolting awake, possibly gasping for air.
 Sometimes, partial blockage of the airway results in the thunderous snoring that is often associated with obstructive sleep apnea.

 These episodes can happen dozens of times a night, and they prevent you from getting quality sleep.